-If sound source files are deleted while an internal sound source broadcast is in progress, the broadcast will stop.
+When the sound source file being used for an internal sound source broadcasting is deleted, the broadcast will stop.

 Step 1.
 Click on the Delete icon to the right of the media number to be deleted.
 The dialog box is displayed.